towolf/towolf.github.com/docs/PsychHardware/EyelinkToolbox/compatibility.markdown

   enableCallbacks: Omit, or set to 0 for operation without callbacks and
                    without display of eye camera images on the Subject PC.

-With these set, things should work as they used to \(but you'll loose the eye-image\!\).
+With these set, things should work as they used to (but you'll loose the eye-image!).

 Frans Cornelissen,
 Santa Barbara, 29th July 2010